ClarkMcGrew/root-simple-mcmc/README.md

 - CholeskyChain.C : Get the mean and covariance (as produced by MakeCovariance.C) from a pair of histograms, and then produce a "chain" using Cholesky Decomposition.

+# Installation

+The file TSimpleMCMC.H is defines an include-file-only templated class, and can be installed into a project by simply copying it to wherever your include files are stored.
+ROOT is required.
+It provides the needed libraries and include files using the 'root-config' command.
+The include files can be found using 'root-config --cflags', and the libraries can be found using 'root-config --libs'